georg-goetz/ARTSRAM/README.md

 - Power banks should be attached at the front of the robot, because they are good for stability
 - Connect all devices with the Raspberry Pis
 - Turn on Microphone array and put it into I/O Mode with Ambisonics (e.g. B-Format, FuMa) settings, write down which convention you picked
-- Set the gain of the microphone array to 1
-- Use the low voltage loudspeaker input (i.e. the lower one when the membrane is pointing upwards)
 - Make sure all IP addresses in the scripts are correct
 - Run ifconfig -a on the Pis or ipconfig -all on a Mac measurement laptop to find out
 - Set the max straight drive times according to room dimensions